The Kootenay International Junior Hockey League was founded on Sunday, July 8, 1962 at the Nelson Civic Centre at precisely 1:50 p.m.

 • The 2020-21 regular season was mostly a write-off due to COVID.
 Teams played between two and four games each before the league called it quits.

 • The KIJHL kept the “I” in its name from 2020 to 2023 despite the fact Spokane, the only American-based team in the league, dropped out due to COVID travel restrictions.
-(Spokane is back in the league this year.)
+(Spokane is now back in the league.)

-• While more teams are still from the Kootenays than any other region (between seven and nine depending on whether you count Golden and Revelstoke), the 20-team league also has four Okanagan-based teams, two Thompson-based teams, and one each from the Boundary, Shuswap, Similkameen, and Cariboo.
+• While more teams are still from the Kootenays than any other region (as of 2023-24, between seven and nine depending on whether you count Golden and Revelstoke), the 20-team league also has four Okanagan-based teams, two Thompson-based teams, and one each from the Boundary, Shuswap, Similkameen, and Cariboo.

 • Vintage KIJHL memorabilia is hard to come by.
 I’m indebted to Nelson’s Bill McDonnell (who has previously looked into the KIJHL’s early years) for the incredibly rare program seen above from the league’s inaugural season.

 In 2007, the Station Museum in Castlegar hosted an exhibit on local sports history and put out a call for old uniforms and game equipment.
 While they received lots of interesting items, the holy grail would have been a sweater from the ill-fated Castlegar Apollos of 1969-70.
 But one didn’t show up and to my knowledge, still hasn’t.
-I don’t even know what it looked like.
+I did find a team photo, however, in the Castlegar News of Oct.
+23, 1969 but the picture looks terrible on the microfilm and it is hard to make out the uniforms.

-• I found another mistake on the league website: it lists Wayne Quiring as holding the all-time single-season assist mark of 94, established with the Grand Forks Border Bruins in 1979-80.
+• I found another mistake on the league website: it used to list Wayne Quiring as holding the all-time single-season assist mark of 94, established with the Grand Forks Border Bruins in 1979-80.
 Indeed, that was once the record.
 But in 1985-86, Ken Hoodikoff of the Castlegar Rebels set the new (and near as I can tell current) record of 98, many of them setting up linemate Kelly Hurd, who scored 75 goals.
 Hoodikoff is now a European scout for the Philadephia Flyers.
 He is also my first cousin.
+The league has since updated the record on its website.

 — With thanks to John D’Arcangelo